What We Do

 Find out about Period poverty in Kenya:

 Although period poverty is a universal issue, the impact is particularly devastating when you are a girl living in a poor area of Kenya.
-The only way out of poverty is through education and if this is threatened because you can’t attend school and you are at a high risk of sexual abuse, child marriage and early pregnancy, monthly access to sanitary pads is vital for your life chances.
+The only way out of poverty is through education and if this is threatened because you can’t attend school then you are at a higher risk of sexual abuse, child marriage and early pregnancy.
+Monthly access to sanitary pads is vital for your life chances.

 Period poverty is a widespread problem in Kenya – Unicef found 54 per cent of Kenyan girls reported challenges with accessing menstrual hygiene management products and 22 per cent of girls of school attending age indicated they bought their own sanitary products.